Normal Approximation to Binomial Distribution

 What about Ranges?

-When we want a range of values, like "More than 3" or "At least 3", we just have to decide which bin edges to include:
+When we want a range of values, like "More than 3" or "At least 3", we just have to decide which bin edges to use:

 - More than 3: We want 4, 5, 6... so we start at 3.5